As FEC Nears Shutdown, Priorities Such As Stopping Election Interference On Hold

 "To not have the FEC able to take action right now is deeply concerning," says Daniel Weiner, a former senior counsel at the FEC, who's now with the Brennan Center for Justice at New York University law school.

-In particular, Weiner is concerned about another attempt by Russia or other actors to interfere with in the 2020 election.
+In particular, Weiner is concerned about another attempt by Russia or other actors to interfere in the 2020 election.

 "After 2016, it's become very clear that it is almost certain that the Russian government and potentially other U.S. rivals will seek to interfere in the U.S. election, including through online propaganda, cybersecurity incursions and other tactics," Weiner told NPR.
 As the regulator for campaign spending, he describes the FEC as one of the "frontline" agencies combating foreign interference.